FrankBishop/The-Games-Deal-Finder/README.md

 ## What I learned

 This was the first project that I built from the ground up.
-I learned how to plan out and application to save time on coding later.
+I learned how to plan out an application to save time on coding later.
 I also learned how to implement Ajax calls in my projects.
 I also continued to master my HTML, CSS, and JavaScript Skills.

 ## Screenshots